The Tale of the Heike: Chapter 12

-A powerful earthquake strikes the capitol.
+A powerful earthquake strikes the capital.
 Minamoto no Yoritomo's distrust of Minamoto no Yoshitsune grows.
 Yoritomo makes an attempted assassination of Yoshitsune.
 Then, Yoritomo kills Yoshitsune's half brother Minamoto no Noriyori, who is reluctant to go against Yoshitsune.
-When Yoritomo sends a large force led by Hōjō Tokimasa against him, Yoshitsune flees from the capitol to a northern province.
+When Yoritomo sends a large force led by Hōjō Tokimasa against him, Yoshitsune flees from the capital to a northern province.

-Taking control of the capitol, Tokimasa executes all potential heirs to the Taira family.
+Taking control of the capital, Tokimasa executes all potential heirs to the Taira family.
 An informer shows the cloister where Koremori's family, including Rokudai, is hiding.
 Rokudai (age 12) is the last male heir of the Taira family.
 Rokudai is arrested, but his nurse finds Mongaku (the monk, introduced in Chapter 5), who agrees to go to Kamakura to ask for a pardon.
 Mongaku comes back with a letter from Yoritomo and saves Rokudai just before his execution takes place.
 Yoritomo has doubts about Rokudai and is forced to become a monk (1189, age 16).
 Rokudai visits Mt.
 Kōya and Kumano, where his father Koremori drowned.

 Meanwhile, several Taira clan members are found and executed.
 In 1192, Retired Emperor Go-Shirakawa dies (age 66).
 Yoritomo, still suspicious, orders the execution of Rokudai (aged 30 or over), and the Taira line comes to an end.

 After Yoritomo's death in 1199, the monk Mongaku plans a rebellion to install a prince on the throne.
 His plot is uncovered and the Retired Emperor Go-Toba exiles him to the island of Oki (age 80 or over).